-They say necessity is the mother of invention, and when I found myself knee-deep in tree trimmings, I needed a better way to handle them.
+They say necessity is the mother of invention—and knee-deep in tree trimmings, I was in over my head.

 Hugekultur Is A True Game Changer!